spacemit-com/docs-chip/en/key_stone/k1/k1_hw/k1_hw_design_guide.md

 | CLK-data skew | <100 mil |
 | Max length | <2500 mil |
 | Spacing | ≥3× trace width |

+The SDIO signals of the WiFi module must follow the PCB layout requirements specified in the Hardware Design Guide.
+After the PCBA is completed and returned, the board must be sent to the SpacemiT factory for WiFi TX Delay parameter tuning and validation.

 ![](static/MgvUbH58IoxNfwxJANtcXLcjnVa.png)